 The major includes required background and foundations courses, electives, and senior work.
 Required background courses in biology, psychology, and chemistry, establish a foundation in science necessary for upper-level study.
 Foundation courses teach students to approach neuroscience from three intellectually different, but related directions.
 Elective courses offer opportunities to explore a wide variety of neuroscience related areas.
 Senior work requires all majors to integrate their specific training through research or a senior seminar.
 Students may be exempt from some introductory courses through placement or bypass exams.
 For more information on placing out of a specific course, contact the chairperson of the relevant department.

 Please note that in accordance with the general college policy regarding interdisciplinary majors, majors in Neuroscience cannot declare more than one minor.

 - BIOL 0145 Cell Biology and Genetics

 - CHEM 0103 Fundamentals of Chemistry

-- PSYC 0201 Psychological Statistics or BIOL 0211 Experimental Design and Statistical Analysis or MATH 0116 Introduction to Statistical Science.
-(The program strongly recommends that majors take PSYC 0201 or BIOL 0211, unless they have special interests that favor taking MATH 0116.)
+- PSYC 0201 Psychological Statistics or BIOL 0211 Experimental Design and Statistical Analysis or STAT 0116 Introduction to Statistical Science or STAT 0201 Advanced Introduction to Statistical and Data Sciences .
+(The program strongly recommends that majors take PSYC 0201 or BIOL 0211, unless they have special interests that favor taking STAT 0116 or STAT 0201.)

 - PSYC 0105, CHEM 0103, and BIOL 0145 should be taken as early as possible.